-Note that because the terms containing $\sin \omega t$ contribute little to the response, the peak values build up linearly for the undamped system, changing by an amount of π in each cycle; however they build up in accordance with $(1/2\xi) \{ \exp(-\xi \omega t) - 1 \}$ for the damped system.
+• Note that because the terms containing $\sin \omega t$ contribute little to the response in Eq.
+(3.38), the peak values build up linearly in the undamped system, changing by an amount of π in each cycle for the damped system.